 Sword fern stump

-Western Sword Fern Dieback Research
+Western Sword Fern Mortality Research

 Are microbes associated with dieback in sword ferns?